 Consider the following guidelines when managing disks in a cluster with deduplication and compression enabled.

-Avoid adding disks to a disk group incrementally.
-For more efficient deduplication and compression, consider adding a disk group to increase cluster storage capacity.
+- Avoid adding disks to a disk group incrementally.
+For more efficient deduplication and compression, consider adding a disk group to increase the cluster storage capacity.

 Verifying Space Savings from Deduplication and Compression

 The amount of storage reduction from deduplication and compression depends on many factors, including the type of data stored and the number of duplicate blocks.
 Larger disk groups tend to provide a higher deduplication ratio.
-You can check the results of deduplication and compression by viewing the Deduplication and Compression Overview in the vSAN Capacity monitor.
+You can check the results of deduplication and compression by viewing the Usage breakdown before dedup and compression in the vSAN Capacity monitor.

-You can view the Deduplication and Compression Overview when you monitor vSAN capacity in the vSphere Client.
+You can view the Usage breakdown before dedup and compression when you monitor vSAN capacity in the vSphere Client.
 It displays information about the results of deduplication and compression.
 The Used Before space indicates the logical space required before applying deduplication and compression, while the Used After space indicates the physical space used after applying deduplication and compression.
 The Used After space also displays an overview of the amount of space saved, and the Deduplication and Compression ratio.

 The Deduplication and Compression ratio is based on the logical (Used Before) space required to store data before applying deduplication and compression, in relation to the physical (Used After) space required after applying deduplication and compression.
 Specifically, the ratio is the Used Before space divided by the Used After space.
 For example, if the Used Before space is 3 GB, but the physical Used After space is 1 GB, the deduplication and compression ratio is 3x.